Chart Color Schemes

 Bungendore has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could potentially impact this region.
-Notable projects are Bungendore Sports Hub, Gibraltar Street Medical Centre, Turallo Creek Overflow Channel, and Elm Grove Estate.
-The following details the ones most likely to be relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects that could impact the area.
+Notable ones are Bungendore Sports Hub, Gibraltar Street Medical Centre, Turallo Creek Overflow Channel, and Elm Grove Estate.
+The following details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.